SacredSkull/north-east-charity-events/README.md

 - To view the site you go to http://localhost:8080  (for testing)
 - You may be told to occasionally run *upgrade.bat*.
 - If you have trouble, run *reset.bat*.
-- After you commit, Jenkins will load your new changes and give them a spin to see if they work - results on Slack!
+- After you commit, <del>Jenkins</del> Phil will load your new changes and give them a spin to see if they work - results on Slack!

-### Stuff you need to know
+## Stuff you need to know
+### Frontend
-Read up on some [Twig](http://twig.sensiolabs.org/doc/templates.html), [Pure](http://purecss.io) and optionally, some [LESS](http://lesscss.org) too.
+Read up on some [Twig](http://twig.sensiolabs.org/doc/templates.html), [Bootstrap](http://getbootstrap.com/) and optionally, some [LESS](http://lesscss.org) too.
+Javascript is also optional, if you're completely new, I'd recommend diving straight into [jQuery](http://jquery.com/)

+### Backend
+Some PHP